Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: Preliminaries and Contributions

-The authors then show two results.
-On the one hand, they show that $\bar A = O(T \log n)$ where $T = T(L)$.
-On the other hand, they present a natural algorithm (we use the same algorithm in this work) which schedules all links in $O(\bar A \log n)$ slots, thus achieving a $O(\log^2 n)$ approximation.
-We can show (Appendix \ref{appB}) that both of these bounds are tight.
-Thus it is not possible to obtain improved approximation using the measure $\bar A$.

-Our main technical insight is to devise a different measure that avoids bounding the global average, instead looks at the average over a large fraction of the linkset.
-This allows us to shave off a $\log n$ factor.
-The measure $\Lambda(L)$ (or $\Lambda$ when clear from the context) can be defined as follows:
+One of our main technical insights is to devise a different measure that involves \emph{median} rather than average affectance.
+The measure $\Lambda = \Lambda(L)$ is given by

-To get an intuitive feel for this measure, consider any given $R$.
-Since we only insist that a large fraction of $R$ have affectance bounded by $t$, the value of $t$ may be significantly smaller than the average affectance in $R$ (and as a consequence $\Lambda(L)$ may be much smaller than $\bar A$).
-Indeed, we show that $\Lambda = O(T)$ and that the algorithm schedules all links in time $O(\Lambda \log n)$, achieving the claimed approximation factor.
-We can give instances where $T(L) = \theta(\Lambda(L) \log n)$, and thus the performance of the algorithm is best possible in that respect.
+where $A(R) = \{a_R(l) : l \in R\}$ is the multi-set of in-affectance values of links in the subset $R$, and $\text{median}(X)$ denotes the median of a multi-set $X$.
+Since we only insist that half of the given subset $R$ of links have affectance bounded by $\Lambda$, the value of $\Lambda$ may be much smaller than $\maa$.
+Indeed, we show that $\Lambda = O(\chi)$ and that the algorithm schedules all links in time $O(\Lambda \log n)$, achieving the claimed approximation factor.

+The other main technical contribution of the paper is the introduction of the concept of \emph{anti-feasibility}.
+A set $S$ of links is anti-feasible \footnote{For a technical reason we use a different constant here than for feasibility; the signal-strengthening result of \cite{HW09} implies that this only affects constants in the approximation factors.} if $a_v(S) \le 2$, for every $l_v$ in $S$; i.e., if the out-going affectance from each link is small.
+A set is \emph{bi-feasible} if it is both feasible and anti-feasible.
+We observe in this paper that every feasible set contains a large bi-feasible set and that certain analyses are easier on bi-feasible sets.
+This has proved useful in later works, e.g., in giving simplified analysis of capacity approximation algorithms \cite{KesselheimThesis,us:INFOCOM12}.

+In the next section, we give the improved analysis of a $O(\log n)$-factor for distributed scheduling, via the measure $\Lambda$; the treatment of acknowledgments is given in Section \ref{sec:acks}.
+We show in Section \ref{sec:lbound} that this logarithmic factor is best possible, and give a construction in Section \ref{sec:bara} that shows that this result cannot be obtained in terms of the measure $\maa$.